Navigator Frequently Asked Questions

 NBCOT Navigator uses an interactive virtual platform featuring games, quizzes, and case simulations to help OTRs and COTAs assess competency across all areas of occupational therapy.

-A certificant can begin the NBCOT Navigator by completing the self-reflection questionnaire, which provides a customized list of recommendations for tools to better help a user reach their continuing competency goals.
-Users then verify practice strengths by completing case simulations, matching games, and mini practice quizzes that result in customized feedback with recommendations for follow-up reading.
+A certificant can begin using the NBCOT Navigator by filtering tools by activity type, practice area, and/or populations.
+Additionally, one can search by keyword.
+Users then verify practice strengths by completing case simulations, games, mini practice quizzes, and practice assessments that result in customized feedback with recommendations for follow-up reading.

 The value of the OTR and COTA credentials has become increasingly important.
 True practice competency is a continual process throughout a certificant's career.